nextgenthemes/advanced-responsive-video-embedder/README.txt

 I have no plans on implementing providers that include videos via JavaScript such as www.nicovideo.jp.
 I also will not implement videos from mainstream media news organizations.
 For others, feel free to ask.

-= Why does my Youtube video not repeat/loop?
+= Why does my Youtube video not repeat/loop? =

-This plugins embed is considered as 'custom player' by Youtube so you have to pass the video ID as playlist parameters to make the loop work.
+This plugins embed is considered as 'custom player' by YouTube so you have to pass the video ID as playlist parameters to make the loop work.

-`[youtube id="123456" parameters="loop=1 playlist=123456" ]`
+`[youtube id="123456" parameters="loop=1 playlist=123456"]`

+= You dare to show this pure evil satanic blood drinking message on the admin. ( Fill in some lies here ).
+You suck and your entire plugins sucks because of this.
+You bastard stole 5 seconds of my life that I will never get back, FU!
+I am gonna delete this plugin now! =

+OK thanks, please do so silently.

 == Screenshots ==